spiceai/samples/cdc-debezium/sasl-scram/README.md

 cd samples/cdc-debezium/sasl-scram
 ```

-Start the Docker Compose stack, which includes a Postgres database, a Kafka broker, Zookeeper, and a Debezium connector:
+Start the Docker Compose stack, which includes a MySQL database, a Kafka broker, Zookeeper, and a Debezium connector:

 `docker compose up -d`

 Register the Debezium connector:

-`curl -i -X POST -H "Accept:application/json" -H  "Content-Type:application/json" http://localhost:8083/connectors/ -d @../register-connector.json`
+`curl -i -X POST -H "Accept:application/json" -H  "Content-Type:application/json" http://localhost:8083/connectors/ -d @register-connector.json`

 or using `make`:

 `make register-connector`

-Now the Debezium connector is registered and will start capturing changes from the `customer_addresses` table in the Postgres database.
+Now the Debezium connector is registered and will start capturing changes from the `customer_addresses` table in the MySQL database.

 This spicepod.yaml shows the config needed to configure Spice to connect to the Kafka topic and consume the Debezium changes with SASL/SCRAM authentication over TLS: